Phenomenology of a vector-field-induced (and possibly parity breaking) compensated isocurvature perturbation

 The CIP induces perturbations to the baryon (b) and cold-dark-matter (c) densities,

 in terms of a CIP field $\Delta({\bf x})$, where $\bar \rho_i$ are the mean densities, and $f_b=\bar \rho_b/\bar \rho_c$.

 Here we surmise that the CIP is induced by a displacement ${\bf A}({\bf x})$ of the baryons and dark matter, in a way that conserves the total-matter density.
-More precisely, if $\rho_m({\bf x}) =\rho_b({\bf x}) + \rho_c({\bf x})$ is the total nonrelativistic-matter density, then
+More precisely, if $\rho_m({\bf x}) =\rho_b({\bf x}) + \rho_c({\bf x})$ is the total nonrelativistic-matter density, then the new matter densities in the presence of the displacement field are

-Here we have assumed that there is a curvature perturbation in place with fractional nonrelativistic density perturbation $\delta_m({\bf x})=\delta\rho_m({\bf x})/\bar \rho_m = \delta_b({\bf x} =\delta_c({\bf x})$.
+Here we have assumed that there is a curvature perturbation in place with fractional nonrelativistic density perturbation $\delta_m({\bf x})=\delta\rho_m({\bf x})/\bar \rho_m = \delta_b({\bf x}) =\delta_c({\bf x})$.
 The prediction of the theory is thus that

 Most generally, the displacement field ${\bf A}({\bf x})$ can be decomposed into a longitudinal and transverse part.
 The longitudinal component, however, can be written as the gradient of a scalar function and thus reproduce the standard CIP phenomenology.
 We therefore consider only a transverse (i.e.,~$\nabla \cdot {\bf A}({\bf x})=0$) vector field in what follows.